 Diet

 Rabbits come in many shapes and sizes.
 The type and amount of food they need depends on their breed, species, age, health and lifestyle.
 Your rabbit needs fresh water to drink at all times.
+If a rabbit is sick, it may have to expend a lot more energy using a drinking bottle over a bowl

 What should I feed my rabbits?

 Rabbits need a diet that's as close as possible to their natural food.
 In the wild, they spend more than half their time feeding.
 Hay, grass and root vegetables are ideal foods for rabbits.
 They take time to eat and contain a lot of fibre, which is good for your rabbit's digestion, and helps wear down their teeth, which keep growing for their whole life.
 Having hay to eat also stops them from getting bored.

 How often should I feed my rabbits?